Jacinda Ardern confirms independent review after sexual harassment complaints

 Prime Minister Jacinda Ardern says the Labour Party has "absolutely" learned the lessons from last year's infamous Young Labour summer camp, and the current allegations of sexual harassment will be a test of that.

-At least four members of the Labour Party have reportedly resigned over an investigation into allegations against a Labour Party staff member.
+At least four members of the Labour Party have reportedly resigned over an investigation into allegations against a parliamentary staffer who works for the Labour Party.

 Newstalk ZB political editor Barry Soper said that there were 12 alleged complainants and the allegations involved not only sexual assault, but also rape and offers to pay for sex.